INTRODUCING a new small group resource . . .

 Leading change is one of the most important and dangerous tasks a leader is called to do.

 Leading change is important because all growth requires change.
 It is dangerous because most people resist change, so they will seek to demonize the leader and sabotage the idea.
 Many ministries fail to grow because leaders fear change, or seek change through passive or coercive strategies that only increase the likelihood of resistance and failure.

-Announcing Flourish, a new training series designed exclusively to equip your board and leadership team in unity, trust, and the essential attributes for leading dynamic change.
-This 12-month journey incorporates learning from Metanoia Ministries' 24 years serving more than 90 churches and leadership teams.
+Announcing Flourish, a new video series designed exclusively to equip ministry leadership teams in unity, trust, and the essential attributes for leading dynamic change.
+This series incorporates learning from Metanoia Ministries' 24 years serving more than 95 churches and leadership teams.

 The great need in the church today is for spiritual leaders who are equipped for leading dynamic change.